thursdaybw/BasiqVoyager/web/docs/Phase_7_-_BasiqVoyager_-_Consent_&_Connect_via_the_Consent_UI-blog.md.md

    - Upon successful user consent via Basiq's Consent UI, Basiq will redirect to this URL, passing along the token.
    - The script can then capture this token and perform any subsequent actions, such as storing it or using it to fetch financial data.

-Here's a basic structure for both:
+Here's a detailed structure for both:

 **get_user_token.php**:
 ```php